UnscriptedVN/candella/docs/index.md

-!!! info "Documentation Notice"
-    The following documentation is written according to the latest release, **v21.07 (Apple Cinnamon)**.
-View the changelog for information about previous releases and APIs.

 ## What makes Candella different?

 - **Release compatibility**: Candella's release cycle syncs up with feature releases of Unscripted and the Ren'Py SDK, respectively.